Antimatter543/antimatter543.github.io/_posts/obsidian_copies/2023-05-26-consciousness-is-computable.md

 tags: ['consciousness', 'life', 'information', 'turingcomplete', 'thoughts']
 mathjax: true
 comments: true
 excerpt: A small post detailing my view on consciousness and computability.
 Meant to be in a larger post, but it became a bit too unwieldy and I felt like it.
+There is a much larger, more (in)comprehensive view of consciousness coming out... soon?
 ---